felipefialho/coding-style/README.md

 .nav_item { ... }
 ```

-Use single dash to element name and double dash to element modificator.
+Use single dash to element name and double dash to element modification.

 ```css
 /* Good */